ecni19/messenger/README.md

 # Facebook Messenger Frontend Clone
-I made this FB messenger clone to help improve my React.js and CSS skills.
+I made this FB messenger clone to help improve my React.js and CSS skills; no external CSS libraries were used in this project.
 The messages for each conversation were generated with Faker.js, and the icons are from React Icons.
 Best enjoyed on a computer.
 React's useContext hook was used for simple state management.

 On load:
 ![image](https://user-images.githubusercontent.com/47995084/131060836-ff9a925c-fcbc-467d-9d46-813901c16e24.png)